Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README.md

 ## About the code

-1. In the `ConfigureServices` method of `Startup.cs'`, we added the following line to build the `ClaimsIdentity` object using the claims names in the token:
+1. In the `ConfigureServices` method of `Startup.cs`, we added the following line to build the `ClaimsIdentity` object using the claims names in the token:

      ```CSharp
             // This is required to be instantiated before the OpenIdConnectOptions starts getting configured.